 Once the pork is ready, shred the meat into bite-size pieces.
 Use the cooking liquid and add orange juice, lime juice, cumin, cilantro, and oregano to make one delicious sauce.
 Add the pork back to the seasoned juices and simmer until almost all of the liquid has evaporated.

 I find that when you braise a chunk of meat, the inside might not be as well seasoned as the outer crust.
 By shredding the pork and letting it soak up the juices, it becomes that much more flavorful.

 While the pork is cooking, prepare the chipotle sour cream and avocado tomatillo salsa.
 The avocado tomatillo salsa is made from avocadoes, tomatillos, jalapeno, and cilantro.
 You can choose to add lime juice but tomatillos are tart already so taste before seasoning.

-Heat up the tortillas and assemble the chipotle mojo pork tacos with the chipotle sour cream and avocado tomatillo salsa.
-Top them off with shredded cabbage, cheese, cilantro, and lime wedges for one epic meal.
+It's finally time to assemble the chipotle mojo pork tacos and enjoy the fruits of our labor.
 I love how easily this meal comes together and for restaurant-quality tacos!
-I promise you these chipotle mojo pork tacos are juicy, moist and oh so delicious.
-Make a large batch of braised pork and use the leftovers for nachos, quesadillas or whatever your heart desires!
+I promise you these chipotle mojo pork tacos are juicy, moist, and oh so delicious.
+Make a large batch of braised pork and use the leftovers for nachos, quesadillas, or whatever your heart desires!